- It is estimated that there are currently 450,000 centenarians worldwide, and about 72,000 in the U.S.

-Aging and age-related diseases are therefore a reflection of the failure of our antioxidant defenses to over time rise over and above the oxidative stress that degrades our systems.
-The good news is that with strong antioxidant defenses, long life without too many illnesses should be conceivable.
+Aging and age-related diseases are sometimes seen as a reflection of the failure of our antioxidant defenses to overpower the oxidative stress that degrades our systems.
+The good news is that with strong antioxidant defenses, long life without serious illnesses should be conceivable.
 First though: antioxidants.

 Antioxidants are the most basic and natural way of delivering to your cells protection mechanisms that in large measure thwart the mushrooming of oxidative stress and free radicals.
 Antioxidants blend into your metabolism as micronutrients that are critically important in your daily fight against environmental and stress-related pollutants.
 They thus play a vital role in how you subconsciously fare against the other constituents of the aging process -and against the inevitability of death.

-More on that later, but first, here are top antioxidant foods, herbs, vitamins, and other supplements that you can include in your diet:
+Here are top antioxidant foods, herbs, vitamins, and other nutritional supplements that you can include in your diet: